balakarthikeyan/notes/questions/symfony.md

 > Twig is a flexible, fast and secure template engine used in Symfony for rendering views.
 It provides a syntax similar to HTML and allows developers to write reusable and maintainable templates by separating presentation logic from business logic.

-### Describe Twig?
-Tasks like sandboxing, whitespace control, and automatic HTML escaping can be done using a powerful templating language of Symfony called Twig.

 ### What are Symfony Events and Event Listeners?

-> `Symfony Event component` allow developers to hook into the application's lifecycle and execute custom code at specific moments.
-Event Listeners are callback functions registered to listen for specific events and perform actions accordingly.
+> `Symfony Event component` allow developers to hook into the application's lifecycle and execute custom code at specific moments. `Event Listeners` are callback functions registered to listen for specific events and perform actions accordingly.

 ### How do you handle events and listeners in Symfony?